Truly-Modular/Modular-Item-API/COMPAT.md

 - **Reqirements**
 A Sword and an Axe implement as the same Toolfamily.
 - **Exceptions**
 Some mods sadly implement their Tools differently/weirdly and dont get detected because of that.
-You might wann check /material_helper or the Material Helper Website to find out how you easily can fix compat yourself
 - **Quirks**
 Sometimes the texturing or Naming of the Generated Material may be odd, this is simply due to the generative nature.